padogrid/geode-1-docker-debezium_kafka/README.md

 ## Use Case

-This use case ingests data changes made in the MySQL database into a Geode/GemFire cluster via Kafka connectors: the Debezium MySQL source connector and the `geode-addon` Debezium sink connector.
+This use case ingests data changes made in the MySQL database into a Geode cluster via Kafka connectors: the Debezium MySQL source connector and the `geode-addon` Debezium sink connector.

 ![Debezium-Kafka Diagram](images/debezium-kafka.png)